Servebolt/servebolt-optimizer/README.md

 #### 3.5.5
 * Tested against WordPress 6.0
 * Added Andrew Killen as developer
+* Adapted unit testing methodolgy to be more robust
+* Added PHPUnit pollyfills.
+* Improved inhouse developer documentation
+* Defined working install process for a new developer of this plugin
+* adapted .gitignore to include php_error.log
 #### 3.5.4
 * Bugfix - Removed menu manifest file option from Prefetch-feature.
 Due to some difficulties with making the menu manifest file work in the Prefetch-feature it was decided to remove it until further notice.
 The script and style file manifest files will persist as before.
 * Bugfix - Resolved issue with the cache purge features in row actions for taxonomies/post types.
 The plugin adds purge cache-link in the row actions for posts and terms.
 We previously targeted all registered post types and taxonomies, but this is now changed to only target public post types and terms.
 The targeted post types and terms can also be controlled through filters (sb_optimizer_cache_purge_row_action_post_types, sb_optimizer_cache_purge_row_action_post_types_query, sb_optimizer_cache_purge_row_action_taxonomies, sb_optimizer_cache_purge_row_action_taxonomies_query).